 The new study was carried out by Leif Friberg and Mårten Rosenqvist, from the Karolinska Institute in Stockholm, Sweden.
 They started out from the already established link between atrial fibrillation (A-fib) and dementia.

-A-fib is a common form of irregular heartbeat, or arrhythmia, and studies have shown that patients living with it have a considerably higher risk of developing dementia, including Alzheimer’s disease.
+A-fib is a common form of irregular heartbeat, or arrhythmia, and

 Other studies have added that this association has nothing to do with the blood-thinning treatment that most A-fib patients are on.